Division of Program Coordination, Planning and Strategic Initiatives, Office of Disease Prevention (ODP)

 National Cancer Institute (NCI)

-The award under this FOA will be administered by NIH using funds that have been made available through FDA CTP and the Family Smoking Prevention and Tobacco Control Act (P.L.
+The purpose of this Funding Opportunity Announcement (FOA) is to invite R01 applications to support biomedical and behavioral research that will provide scientific data to inform the regulation of tobacco products to protect public health.
+Research Projects must address the research priorities related to the regulatory authority of the Food and Drug Administration (FDA) Center for Tobacco Products (CTP).
+The awards under this FOA will be administered by NIH using funds that have been made available through FDA CTP and the Family Smoking Prevention and Tobacco Control Act (P.L.
 111-31).
-Research results from this FOA are expected to generate findings and data that are directly relevant in informing the FDA’s regulation of the manufacture, distribution, and marketing of tobacco products to protect public health.
-Research must address the research priorities related to the Food and Drug Administration (FDA) Center for Tobacco Products (CTP) regulatory authorities.
+Research results from this FOA are expected to generate findings and data that are directly relevant in informing the FDA's regulation of the manufacture, distribution, and marketing of tobacco products to protect public health.

-NIH, via support from the FDA Center for Tobacco Products (CTP), intends to fund up to 1 U01, corresponding to a total cost of up to $3.8 million, for fiscal year 2023.
+NIH, via support from the FDA Center for Tobacco Products (CTP), intends to provide up to $4 million in fiscal year 2024.
 Future year amounts will depend on the availability of funds.

-Application budgets are limited to $3,800,000 in total costs per year for up to five years.
+Application budgets are limited to $500,000 in direct cost per year for up to five years.

 Applications are not being solicited at this time.